juergenRe/DHT11Reader/README.md

 - cd into <project folder>/proj
 - rename IP is necessary, also check top module and compile order at the end of the script
 - execute: `source ./mkIP.tcl`
+- execution will create a new IP in its own folder within `CustomIP`
 - commit changes in folders src, xgui and component.xml.
 Subfolder "project" might be deleted.
 - recreate depending projects
 - ipx::* is poorly documented; best choice is to use `help ipx::*` to get a list of commands and then call help for each command.